jakobwiens7/scrollage-js/readme.md

 ### `init()`

 Re-caches and updates all animated elements and triggers.
 Call this method to manually reinitialize the Scrollage instance after dynamic DOM changes or layout adjustments.
-It recalculates the dimensions of the scroll wrapper, updates the scroll positions, and re-attaches necessary event listeners.
+It recalculates the dimensions of the scroll timeline source, updates the scroll positions, and re-attaches necessary event listeners.

 ### `update()`